 As for beer, the 150 square metre taproom pours the entire Black Hops core range plus an ever-changing lineup of specialties, with most available in cans to take home.

 On the wall facing the bar, towering letters read: "BEER MADE BY 3 MATES ON THE GOLD COAST."
-It sure is.
-And plenty of it too.
+And while two of those mates have since moved on, leaving Eddie as the sole founder still in place, there's plenty of it too.

 NB For Black Hops beers, head to their original listing on The Crafty Pint.